enable3d/enable3d-website/README.md

-## About
+## Overview

-This repository contains the website enable3d.io.
+This is a repository of the website enable3d.io.

 You'll find some nice examples in [/src/examples](/src/examples).